amitrke/rke-firebase-functions/README.md

 - **`updateWeather`**: A scheduled function that runs every 60 minutes to fetch and update weather data.
 - **`updateNews`**: A scheduled function that runs every 4 hours to fetch and update news articles.
+- **`updateNewsFromNewsDataIO`**: A scheduled function that runs every 12 hours to fetch and update news articles from NewsData.io.
 - **`updateFilesList`**: A scheduled function that runs every 7 days to list all files in Cloud Storage and add their metadata to Firestore.
 - **`checkFilesBeingUsed`**: A scheduled function that runs every 170 hours to check which files are referenced in "posts" and "albums" and updates a `isBeingUsed` flag in Firestore.
 - **`deleteUnusedFiles`**: A scheduled function that runs every 172 hours to delete files from Cloud Storage that are marked as unused.